How to Transcribe an Interview: A Step-by-Step Guide - Ditto

 Flexibility And Customization

-Whether you need verbatim records, time stamps, or other requests—you name it, we’ll take care of it.
-Share your guidelines upfront or show us examples; we’ll do the rest.
+Whether you need verbatim transcription services, time stamps, or other requests—you name it, we’ll take care of it.
+Share your guidelines upfront or show us examples; we’ll take it from there.

 Confidentiality

-Outsourcing transcription services to unreliable providers may present security risks that can leak your hard-earned info.
+Outsourcing transcription services to unreliable providers may present security risks that could compromise your sensitive information.

 With Ditto, you don’t have to worry about any of that.
 Our entire operation is covered by the most stringent security measures available in the transcription industry.
-And believe me when we say we keep your files secure—Ditto is FINRA, CJIS, and HIPPA compliant.
+And believe me when we say we keep your files secure—Ditto is FINRA, CJIS, and HIPAA compliant

 Fast Turnaround Times